Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: The `Legacy' Shufflecake Scheme

 \subsubsection{Disk Layout.}

 The device's physical storage space is statically divided into a \emph{header section} and a \emph{data section}.
-The header section is found at the beginning of the disk, and it is composed of a fixed-size \emph{device master block (DMB)}, and $\mathsf{max}$ equal-sized \emph{volume headers} (each of them comprised of a \emph{volume master block (VMB)} and a \emph{position map}), irrespective of how many volumes there are effectively.
+The header section is found at the beginning of the disk, and it is composed of a fixed-size \emph{device master block (DMB)}, and $\maxvols$ equal-sized \emph{volume headers} (each of them comprised of a \emph{volume master block (VMB)} and a \emph{slice map}), irrespective of how many volumes there are effectively.
 This mild waste of space is necessary in order to to prevent the adversary from trivially deducing the number of volumes by the size of the device header (which might be possible by analysing the data allocation pattern even when not all volumes are opened).
-Let us analyse all these sections, starting first with the data.
+Let us analyse all these sections, starting with the data.

 \paragraph{Data section.} Instead of mandating that the volumes be physically adjacent on-disk, like in TrueCrypt, we randomly interleave them as encrypted (but not authenticated) fixed-size \emph{slices}, where every slice belongs to one volume and contains a certain number of blocks.
-Metadata in the $i$-th volume header allows to reconstruct the logical content of $V_i$ by mapping the corresponding slices as a (virtual) contiguous space.
+Metadata in the $i$-th volume header allows to reconstruct the logical content of $\V_i$ by mapping the corresponding slices as a (virtual) contiguous space.

-We distinguish between \emph{logical slices}, of size $S_L$ blocks, and \emph{physical slices}, of size $S_P = S_L + \Delta_S$, where $\Delta_S$ blocks are used to store the encryption IVs for that slice.
+In Shufflecake `Legacy', we distinguish between \emph{logical slices}, of size $\Sl$ blocks, and \emph{physical slices}, of size $\Sp = \Sl + \deltas$, where $\deltas$ blocks are used to store the encryption IVs for that slice.
 Logical slices store the data of their respective volumes, while physical slices are used to reserve space on the disk to allocate the encrypted logical slice.
 A physical slice can either be unallocated (i.e., unclaimed by any volume), or mapped to a single logical slice belonging to some volume $V_i$.
-In the latter case, the mapping from the \emph{logical slice index (LSI)} $\sigma$ of volume $V_i$ to the device's \emph{physical slice index (PSI)} $\psi$ is given by a function $\mathtt{GetSliceMap}: (i, \sigma) \mapsto \psi$ which is computed by simply looking up a \emph{position map} (basically, a per-volume array).
-I/O operations to a \emph{logical block address} $B$ of volume $V_i$ are performed through the two interfaces $\mathtt{SflcRead}$ and $\mathtt{SflcWrite}$.
-We will describe later these two interfaces, as well as the structure of the position map.
+In the latter case, the mapping from the \emph{logical slice index (LSI)} $\LSI$ of volume $\V_i$ to the device's \emph{physical slice index (PSI)} $\PSI$ is given by a correspondence $\SliceMap_i: \LSI \mapsto \PSI$ which is just a lookup of $\V_i$'s slice map (basically, a per-volume array).
+I/O operations to a \emph{logical block address} $\Blog$ of volume $\V_i$ are performed through the two interfaces $\SflcRead$ and $\SflcWrite$.
+We will describe later these two interfaces, as well as the structure of the slice map.